Freeseer/freeseer/source/contribute/basics.rst

 4. Add and commit files you worked on.
 Optionally sign-off your commit with -s.
 5. Push your branch to your remote fork (and automatically create it if it doesn't exist yet) on GitHub.
 6. Send a pull request when your feature is ready to be merged.
 You can still make additional changes later.
-7. Delete your local branch (add -r to include remote branch) when you're absolutely sure you no longer need it.
+7. Delete your local (and remote) branch when you're absolutely sure you no longer need it.

 Workflow Diagram
 ----------------